 Was ist das Besondere an diesem Projekt?

 The project is very innovative, as no such educational tool exists on the market or in the research field.
 This project created an environment that is unique in education and that will extend a new educational field that is critical for our society.

 The deployment of the results builds also on a unique network of existing users:

 – Thymio is already officially included in the teaching material of all French speaking cantons, in Ticino, and its diffusion in German-speaking parts of the country is progressing quickly.

-- The focus of this project on the Lehrplan21 concepts and on computational thinking will ensure a good match with the goals of the PH of all three regions, as the German-speaking part will focus on the Lehrplan21 concepts, the French-speaking part is introducing computational thinking with pilot projects, and Ticino is pushing both programming and computational thinking skills.
+– The focus of this project on the Lehrplan21 and PER NUM concepts and on computational thinking will ensure a good match with the goals of the PH of all three regions.